-Whether you're considering locating in the Netherlands or have existing operations here, the Netherlands Foreign Investment Agency (NFIA) is prepared to assist your company at every stage of establishing or expanding operations.
+Whether you're considering locating in the Netherlands or have existing operations here, the Netherlands Foreign Investment Agency (NFIA) is prepared to assist your company at every stage of establishing or expanding operations here.

-An operational unit of the Dutch Ministry of Economic Affairs, the NFIA is your first port of call, connecting you with a broad network of business partners, including PwC, regional economic development organisations and government institutions to facilitate your international expansion.
+An operational unit of the Dutch Ministry of Economic Affairs, the NFIA, is your first port of call, connecting you with a broad network of business partners, regional economic development organizations and government institutions to facilitate your international expansion.

 The NFIA does not operate on its own.
 Under the label Invest in Holland, we operate closely with a network of regional partners in the Netherlands.
 The Invest in Holland network is a collaborative team made up of the NFIA, regional economic development agencies, and several large cities.
 Throughout the years, NFIA and its partners have supported thousands of companies from all over the world to successfully establish their business in the Netherlands.

 In general, foreign investors are particularly valuable to us, as they create jobs, link us to international networks and add great value to the Dutch economy.
+However, one of the core aspects of the NFIA's mission is to place the Dutch business climate systematically on the country's political agenda by serving as an advocate and liaison between business and government.

+In this way, the NFIA and its network of partners serve as a channel through which you can share your views and experiences concerning the business investment climate in the Netherlands with the Dutch government.

-But even more importantly, we focus on companies that are operating in the key sectors that have been identified as Top Sectors by the Dutch government.
-This means companies in those sectors, including Agrifood, High Tech Systems, Chemicals, Life Sciences & Health and IT, benefit from a priority focus from all public and private stakeholders.
-It also means the Dutch government, and of course, the Invest in Holland network in particular, is extremely motivated to support you on an ongoing basis, as we want to see you succeed and grow here.
+This also means the Dutch government, and of course the Invest in Holland network in particular, is extremely motivated to support you on an ongoing basis, as we want to see you succeed and grow here.

 We look forward to welcoming you in the Netherlands.
+Yours sincerely,